Security operations · 8 MIN READ · BEN BRIGIDA, PETER SILBERMAN AND RAY PUGH · JAN 5, 2021 · TAGS: MDR / Tech tools

 Which is why we think it’s good to know about the malicious emails you’re getting, but the real goal is to quickly identify the malicious emails that lead to a compromise.

 We think Expel for Phishing solves this problem.
-Our goal of creating this offering was to give our customer’s security teams space to focus on other, more interesting tasks while we handle suspicious email submissions.
+Our primary objective in creating this offering was to provide ample space for our customers’ security teams to concentrate on more engaging tasks while we take care of handling suspicious email submissions and ensuring robust phishing protection.